 Xiaomi M365 vs Unagi Model One

 I’ve seen this comparison in quite a few places online, and I’ve never truly understood it.
-In my opinion, the Unagi Model One is kind of an overrated, overpriced scooter, that costs more than twice the Xiaomi M365, has a weaker motor, doesn’t really climb, and clearly doesn’t perform as well in general.
+The Unagi Model One costs more than twice the Xiaomi M365, has a weaker motor, doesn’t really climb, and clearly doesn’t perform as well in general.
 I guess it can try and outcompete other scooters on build quality, but since the Xiaomi M365 has a similar build quality and even more experience and brand recognition for half the price, I really don’t see a good reason why someone would pick the Unagi Model One over the Xiaomi M365.

 Xiaomi M365 vs Razor E300